Inter sign Man Utd flop Sanchez on free transfer | Goal.com

 "He came at a bad moment in his career and with us he immediately got injured.
 We waited for him and he is now doing well.
 It is fair that we are the ones that can now enjoy him."

-Sanchez could be reunited with his former United team-mates soon.
-Both teams are on course to meet in the Europa League final on August 21 in Cologne, with United facing Copenhagen in Germany on Monday.
+Sanchez could be reunited with his former United team-mates soon, with both teams currently on course to meet in the Europa League final on August 21 in Cologne.

+United face Copenhagen in the quarter-final in Germany on Monday before a possible semi-final clash with Olympiacos, Wolves, Sevilla or Roma.

+Inter, meanwhile, are due to face either Rangers or Bayer Leverkusen in the quarters, before a last-four meeting with either Shakhtar Donetsk, Eintracht Frankfurt or Basel.